Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Hardware Setup And Tactile Data

-Figure \ref{fig:entropy_process} shows the plot of the entropy when a grasping action is being performed.
-It is observed that the entropy increases when the grippers initially come into contact with the object, and this value remains relatively constant as long as the object is securely grasped.
+To see another major design of this paper, consider the entropy changes during a grasp in Fig. \ref{fig:entropy_process}.
+We see that the entropy increases when the grippers initially come into contact with the object, and this value remains relatively constant as long as the object is securely grasped.
 However, when the object begins to slip, a sharp increase in entropy is observed.
 Thus, it is evident that reasonably high entropy values can exist even when an object is securely grasped.
 Additionally, the entropy remains almost constant when a secure grasp is established.
-To further enhance the classification of slip, the rate of change of entropy is introduced as another feature to feed into the classifier.
+To further enhance the classification of slip, we propose integrating the rate of change of entropy as another feature to feed into the classifier.
 The rate of change of entropy is calculated as follows:

 where $E$ is the entropy and $\Delta t$ is the sampling time.
-The entropy and its rate of change are heavily influenced by the object's mass and material, making it impractical to establish fixed thresholds.
-To address this, a range of objects with varying shapes, sizes, weights, and materials were examined to collect the data.
-Subsequently, this data was utilized to train a classifier, which was capable of categorizing the objects.
+Since entropy varies with object characteristics, we trained a classifier using data from objects of diverse shapes, sizes, and materials to categorize slips effectively.